AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Requirements

 Wondering how much car insurance you need?
-Here is what Louisiana’s car insurance coverage laws require:
+Here is the minimum car insurance required in Louisiana:

 Is It Enough?
 More Coverage Options

-Despite Louisiana’s exorbitant car insurance rates compared to the rest of the U.S.,1 the minimum requirements aren’t much.
+Despite Louisiana’s exorbitant car insurance rates compared to the rest of the U.S. (in 2021, the most recent year for which the NAIC has released data, it was the second- most expensive state for car insurance after New York),1 the minimum requirements aren’t much.
 Louisiana only requires bodily injury and property damage liability, not uninsured motorist coverage and medical payments coverage, unlike many other states.
 But if you’re in a bad accident, you may have to pay more than $30,000 for medical costs and more than $25,000 for property damage costs, not to mention lost wages.
 Take into account all of the costs that could result from an injury or death.

 There’s no requirement for comprehensive insurance, which covers damage from everything except cars, or collision insurance, which covers collisions with objects other than cars.
 The state also doesn’t require uninsured motorist coverage (for when you get into an accident with a driver who lacks insurance) or medical payments coverage (to cover your medical costs in accidents where you are at fault).